 The Basque Library

-It serves as the center for information on the Diaspora as well as the travels of Basques abroad.
+The Basque Library serves as the center for information on the Diaspora as well as the travels of Basques abroad.

 Audio & Video Collection

 The Basque Library owns and lends hundreds of videos and DVDs created by and about Basques and the Basque Diaspora.
 We also have audio recordings created by the Center for Basque Studies as well as those donated by individuals.
-These oral histories are the irreplaceable memories of the Basque Diaspora.
+These oral histories are irreplaceable memories of the Basque Diaspora.